eric-sm/eric-sm/README.md

 ## Are you hiring? 👋
 I am actively seeking a staff, principal, manager, or director level software engineering leadership role.
 My expertise is working on web sites and web applications, guiding teams that are designing and developing full stack solutions in earlier stage startups.

-If you need an experienced, fun webapp developer with a strong servant leader management style, contact me at hire-me@jericsmall.com.
+If you need an experienced, fun webapp developer and leader with a strong servant leader management style, contact me at hire-me@jericsmall.com.

 <!--
 ## Career highlights